-I also know most people who love their church…and love their pastor…want to help any way they can to make the Sunday morning experience the best it can be.
+I also know most people who love their church — and love their pastor — want to help any way they can to make the Sunday morning experience the best it can be.
 I get asked this question constantly.
 Pastor, how can I best support you?
 What a great question

 Here are 7 ways you can help your pastor on Sunday:

-Don’t critique – Sunday morning is not the best time to bring complaints.
+Sunday morning is not the best time to bring complaints.
 You might be surprised how often this happens to pastors.
 (Probably not Sunday afternoon either.)
-It is very distracting when the pastor is about to speak to hear criticism that will have to be dealt with later.
+It is very distracting when the pastor is about to speak to hear criticism which will have to be dealt with later.
 It weighs very heavy on the mind and gets in the way of focusing on the message.
 Hold those until Monday, but even then, ask yourself if sharing it is personal to you or genuinely helpful to the entire body.

-Be Kingdom-minded – Think of others interests even ahead of your own.
+Think of others interests even ahead of your own.
+(That’s Biblical.)
 Keep in mind the temperature in the room may not be your ideal temperature, but it may be exactly the right temperature for someone else.
-Your song may not be sung today, but it could be the song that leads another to the throne of grace.
+Your song may not be sung today, but it could be the song which leads another to the throne of grace.
 The message may not address what you’re dealing with right now, but for someone else, it might be life-changing.
 Be a part of the crowd that says, “I love what helps another” and you’ll help your pastor and the church greatly on Sunday mornings.

-Volunteer – The work of the church can’t function with only a few people.
-I’ve never met the church that had too many people volunteering in preschool ministry, too many greeters, or too many people willing to do whatever it takes.
+The work of the church can’t function with only a few people.
+I’ve never met the church which had too many people volunteering in preschool ministry, too many greeters, or too many people willing to do whatever it takes.

 Pastor, how else can people help you on Sunday?